relaypro-open/YarnRunner-Python/README.md

    - This will output `*.csv` and `*.yarnc` files in the current directory, overwriting any files already present with the same name.

 Currently `*.csv` and `*.yarnc` files are committed to version control to make it easier to run our test suite.
 They will likely be gitignored later once we have a better build process for these files.

+## License

+This project is licensed under the MIT License.
+See `LICENSE`.